sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.3.3 (Unreleased)

+* Fix a bug in Sass that was causing caching errors when unserializable objects were in the Ruby options hash.
+Note that these errors may persist when using Sass with Sprockets until the Sprockets importer is made serializable.

 ## 3.3.2 (11 March 2014)

 * Fix a bug with loading the bundled version of Listen.